 For first-time users who require additional information on how to effectively utilize the Passive IM Analyzer, this section presents typical measurement scenarios and applications information.
-Important note: let the iBA warm-up for 20min before performing the measurement.
+Let the iBA warm-up for 20min before performing the measurement.

 9.2 Noise Floor vs. Residual IM Floor